dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 ### 3 : Create the app

-Go on the [heroku dashboard](https://dashboard.heroku.com) and create a new app.
+Go to the [heroku dashboard](https://dashboard.heroku.com) and create a new app.
 After doing this memorize the name of the created app, it will be useful later.

-or use the Command-Line like this
+Or use the Command-Line like this:

 ```
 $ heroku create